govindak-umd/Social-Distancing-Checker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This programme is intended to check for social distancing among pedestrians
+This programme checks for social distancing between pedestrians in a COVID-ridden world.

+## Author

+ - Govind Ajithkumar

 ## For using your own Custom Dataset: